ghacks Technology News

 That’s why Ashampoo Core Tuner 2 comes with an auto-start and Services module.
 The auto-start module lists all programs that are started automatically with the system.

-One interesting feature is the rating system that displays user ratings of startup programs.
+One interesting feature is the rating system that displays user ratings of startup programs provided that they have been rated by users of the system before.

 The Services module makes use of ratings as well.
-Some services are blocked from being disabled which makes sense as they are required to run Windows at all.
+Some services are blocked from being disabled which makes sense as they are required to run Windows and would prevent the operating system from starting up if disabled.

 Installation